A. Darise Farris, Ph.D.

 Sjögren’s syndrome (SS) is a systemic rheumatic disease that selectively targets the moisture-producing salivary and lacrimal glands.
 Patients with SS often have painful dry mouth and eyes, severe dental caries, fatigue, and arthritis.
 Why the salivary and lacrimal glands are involved in the disease process is a long-standing mystery.
 Our group is seeking to discover the substances and immune mechanisms that are causing the abnormal immune reactions occurring in salivary gland tissue from patients with SS.
 The approach we are using is to study gene expression of single immune cells isolated from salivary gland biopsy tissue from people who have SS.
 We are using lymphocyte receptors from the affected biopsy tissues to discover the substances, or antigens, causing their activation.
 So far, our work has identified a link between increased T helper cell clonal expansion, reduced salivary flow, and increased salivary gland damage.

 Bacillus anthracis is a common organism occurring in the soil that can cause disease in farm animals.
 Unfortunately, spores from this organism, if inhaled into the lungs, can cause fatal disease in humans.
+An important risk of exposure in the modern world is bioterrorism.
 While vaccination and antibiotics are effective for preventing serious human disease, better therapeutic approaches are needed to improve the survival rates if people become sick through inhalational exposure.
 Our group has discovered that this bacterium can inhibit one of the most important functions of macrophages: disposal of dead cells.
-Chronic impairment of this process is well known for leading to autoimmune responses in autoimmune diseases like lupus and SS.
-We think that impairment of this process during blood bacterial infections may amplify inflammation, leading to or worsening a potentially fatal complication known as sepsis.
+Chronic impairment of this process is well known for promoting autoimmune responses in autoimmune diseases like lupus and SS.
+We think that impairment of this process during bacterial infections of the blood may amplify inflammation, leading to or worsening a potentially fatal complication known as sepsis.
 We are currently identifying the molecular mechanisms that Bacillus anthracis uses to inhibit the disposal of dead cells and seeking ways to counteract these effects.

 Brief CV